magenta-aps/osdatascanner/docs/rules.md

   to run external commands more often than necessary
 * decomposing file formats into simpler ones means that every document type can benefit from optimisations to the common conversion functions
-* treating file formats as OS2datascanner containers means that our references can be very precise (the system can report a match in `image on page 5 of document.pdf` instead of just `document.pdf`)
+* treating file formats as OSdatascanner containers means that our references can be very precise (the system can report a match in `image on page 5 of document.pdf` instead of just `document.pdf`)